bblais/A-Measure-Of-Faith/chapters/Chapter 05 - The Case for Jesus.md

 Matthew Ferguson in his essay "[Knocking Out the Pillars of the "Minimal Facts" Apologetic](https://adversusapologetica.wordpress.com/2013/06/29/knocking-out-the-pillars-of-the-minimal-facts-apologetic/)" [@Ferguson2013] has a very detailed historical dismantling of these primary claims and is very good reading.

-An immediate rejoinder to the minimal facts approach is the fact that Paul, the earliest Christian writer, doesn’t mention most of them - the honorable burial or the empty tomb.
+An immediate rejoinder to the minimal facts approach is the fact that Paul, the earliest Christian writer, doesn't mention most of them - the honorable burial or the empty tomb.
 Paul also uses the same word for Jesus "appearing" to Peter and James as to "appearing" to himself, which calls into question whether these were actual visitations or just visions, clearly not requiring an empty tomb or any other details of the crucifixion.
 Further, Paul never talks about any post-resurrection *stories*, only *visions*.
-This, too, doesn’t lend any support to the minimal facts argument because a big part of the post-resurrection appearances the stories.
-If the stories aren’t true then the appearances are called into question too.
+This, too, doesn't lend any support to the minimal facts argument because a big part of the post-resurrection appearances the stories.
+If the stories aren't true then the appearances are called into question too.

 Another thing to consider is that if this line of logic were applied to, say, the Roswell Incident it would be quite easy to argue for alien visitation.
 Given the rarity of alien visitations, as well as supernatural resurrection, I will need more than a few claims about tombs and visions to convince me that something extraordinary occurred.